david-meltzer/Goodreads-Sentiment-Analysis/README.md

 <img src="https://i.imgur.com/gb6B4ig.png" width="400" alt="Weights & Biases" />

 # Quick Links
-A detailed description of this project can be found in the following Weights and Biases reports: <a href="https://api.wandb.ai/links/dmeltzer/ilnx2o0v">1</a>, <a href="https://api.wandb.ai/links/dmeltzer/s840cljt">2</a>, <a href="https://wandb.ai/dmeltzer/mlops-course-assgn3/reports/Goodreads-Reviews-Week-3--VmlldzozNzYxODkz">3</a>
+A detailed description of this project can be found in the following Weights and Biases reports: <a href="https://api.wandb.ai/links/dmeltzer/ilnx2o0v">1</a>, <a href="https://api.wandb.ai/links/dmeltzer/s840cljt">2</a>, <a href="https://wandb.ai/dmeltzer/mlops-course-assgn3/reports/Goodreads-Reviews-Week-3--VmlldzozNzYxODkz">3</a>.
+A Streamlit application where you can test the models yourself can be found <a href="https://huggingface.co/spaces/dhmeltzer/Sentiment-of-Book-Reviews">here</a>.
+The models are deployed on AWS and are accessed via a REST API.

 # Goodreads-Sentiment-Analysis